Need to calm your crying baby? Give these brilliantly simple techniques for calming and reassuring a crying little one a go

 8. Background music

 Gentle music or sounds that remind your baby of being in the womb can be a great pacifier, especially if they’re overstimulated.
-See the latest musical mobiles and soothing toys available at Tesco Direct.

 9. Bathe the blues away